masterofcontroversy/FE8U-Defiled-Legacy/README.md

 Zoramine for custom tilesets

-Circleseverywhere for the skill system
+Circleseverywhere for the skill system and TMX2EA

 Hextator for nightmare